Why 'Shark Tank' Investor Kevin O'Leary Refuses To Spend $2.50 On a Cup of Coffee - Slashdot

 It's capitalism (Score:2)

-Rich people think (Score:2, Insightful)
+Rich people think (Score:2)

 Rich people think the reason people are poor is because they spend little bits of money here and there.
 Budgeting is one issue with people but really its a lack of money.
 Also spending little bits of money is good for the economy.

-Never have truer words bee spoken (Score:2)
+Never have truer words bee spoken (Score:3, Insightful)

 Still too much (Score:2)